 For example, suppose you have some special marketing materials that you would like to make available for download; you’ll need a website for that.
 If you try to do that on a Facebook page, all you’ll be able to do is create a post telling your audience where to find this information on your website.
 There is no place on Facebook to actually house documents for direct download.

-09. Websites grow brands
+10. Websites grow brands

 What can a website tell a visitor?
 Anything and everything you want them to know about your business.
 Not just who you are, but also the where, when, and why of your business — In whatever way you’d like to tell them.

 On a Facebook page, your business information is downgraded to the design equivalent of assigned seating.
 And if your small business wants to deviate from the rigid template that Facebook currently offers, the best it can do is get creative with images.
-For example, you could upload a banner with some creative copy in it as a background image.
-There’s no way you can modify a Facebook page template.

-With a website, there are no restriction on your design elements.
+With a website, there are no restrictions on your design elements.
 You make the rules.
 Every bit of content, from product information to photo galleries, videos, forms, and testimonials, can be strategically placed and rearranged for the best possible user experience.
-As a result, your business will gain the maximum benefit from any visitor interaction, rather than just leaving things up to fate — As you’re forced to do on a Facebook page.

 Build a great website first